qutorial/angryhostsfile/readme_template.md

 This tool can produce a hosts file or a dnsmasq configuration, which will block many of "unwanted" hosts: trackers, ads, etc.

+The *philosophy* is to block everything, even when suspicions are little.
+It is a paranoia tool.
+It is very angry in this sense.

 Use whitelist to make it less angry :)

 A tool to configure dnsmasq or `hosts` file using a merge from a